orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
-*Here now children, gather around, gather around.
-Are you ready for another story?
-You know, the nice thing about stories, is that we can *
+*You know, the nice thing about stories, is that we can place hidden meaning in them.
+Where the story is simply a translation for *
 ***[], []***
 ***, 2274***
+Here now children, gather around, gather around.
+Are you ready for another story?

 ---
 ### Chapter []